How do I find and hire a kickass copywriter?

 Anyone with a laptop can call themselves a copywriter.
 How do you find the real deal?

 How do I find a copywriter to work with my business?
-I’ve worked with freelancers before, and it’s been hit-or-miss.
-It’s such hard work to find the right fit.
+I’ve worked with freelancers before, and it didn’t always work out.
 How can I make this happen so it’s worth the time and effort?

 How to find a copywriter: The ABBA Method